vuex-orm/vuex-orm-next/docs/guide/repository/deleting-data.md

   { id: 3, name: 'Johnny Doe', age: 20 }
 ]

-// Delete the reocrd with id of 2. store.$repo(User).destroy(2)
+// Delete the record with id of 2. store.$repo(User).destroy(2)

 // The result.